Deadshot1611/AI-powered-teaching-assistant/README.md

-Sure!
-Here is a detailed explanation of what the script does and how users can get it running:

 ### YouTube Transcript Quiz Generator

 This script fetches the transcript of a YouTube video, generates a summary, and creates a quiz with multiple-choice questions based on the video's content.
 Users can then take the quiz, submit their answers, and receive feedback on their performance.